adaltas/node-masson/core/freeipa/client/install.coffee.md

           "-K #{options.ssl.principal}"
         ].join ' '

+## Configure

+Modify the Kerberos configuration file in "/etc/krb5.conf".
+Note, this action wont be run if the server host a Kerberos server.
+This is to avoid any conflict where both modules would try to write their own configuration one.
+We give the priority to the server module which create a Kerberos file with complementary information.

+      @file.types.krb5_conf
+        header: 'KRB5 Configuration'
+        if: options.krb5_conf.enabled
+      , options.krb5_conf

 ## Notes

 Renewable tickets is per default disallowed in the most linux distributions.
 This can be done per: